alexguoxin/Analysis-on-Survivorship-of-Titanic-Passengers/README.md

 `VOLUME_ON_CONTAINER` is a path in docker container, e.g. `/home/Survivorship-of-Titanic-Passengers`.

-6. Delete all generated files before you re-run the analysis by typing
+6. If you want to re-run the analysis, delete all files generated in the previous run before you re-run it by typing

 ```
 docker run --rm -v VOLUME_ON_YOUR_COMPUTER:VOLUME_ON_CONTAINER alexguoxin/survivorship-of-titanic-passengers make -C 'VOLUME_ON_CONTAINER' clean